 Rigorous compliance with public health mitigation strategies suggested by the CDC, Oregon Health Authority, Lane County Public Health, and in effect at the University of Oregon, such as vaccination, physical distancing, use of masks, hand hygiene, and isolation and quarantine, is essential to limit the spread of the virus that causes COVID-19 and protect public health.
 These same practices protect against all known SARS-CoV-2 variants.

-The UO has maintained a rigorous testing and contact tracing program that allows the university to identify positive cases and contacts early to move them into isolation and quarantine.
+The UO has maintained a layered approach to COVID-19 prevention and mitigation.
+Strategies include rigorous testing and contact tracing programs that allow the university to identify positive cases and contacts early to move them into isolation and quarantine.

 Have other variants been detected?

 GC3F has completed multiple virus sequencing runs, including deidentified samples from the UO’s surveillance testing and community-based samples.
-None of the sequencing samples, as of March 1, 2021, have been variants of concern, as defined by the CDC.
+The majority of recent samples have been identified as the Delta variant (B.1.617.2).